By delegation from the Minister for Enterprise, the Isle of Man Civil Aviation Administration is the aviation security

 Aviation security regulatory activities in the Isle of Man are undertaken in accordance with a Memorandum of Understanding (MoU) between the UK Department for Transport (DfT) and the Isle of Man Civil Aviation Administration.
 Routine aviation security assessments in the Isle of Man are conducted by the UK Civil Aviation Authority on behalf of the Isle of Man Civil Aviation Administration.

 The Isle of Man is part of the ‘Common Travel Area’ consisting of the UK, Ireland, Isle of Man, and the Channel Islands.
 The Island is also recognised by the European Union (EU) as being a ‘third country applying security standards equivalent to the common basic standards’.
-Consequently, the Isle of Man Island maintains aviation security legislation which mirrors that of the UK and the EU.
+Consequently, the Isle of Man maintains aviation security legislation which mirrors that of the UK and the EU.

 Isle of Man Civil Aviation Quality Control Programme

 The Isle of Man Civil Aviation Quality Control Programme describes the Isle of Man Civil Aviation Administration arrangements for the conduct of inspections, surveys, audits and tests of aviation security, as well as corrective activity, enforcement and penalties

-Appropriate authority and necessary powers for monitoring and enforcing the relevant regulations are provided to The Isle of Man Civil Aviation Administration by the Aviation Security (Application) Order 2018, which applies the following aspects of United Kingdom aviation security legislation to the IOM with modification:
+Appropriate authority and necessary powers for monitoring and enforcing the relevant regulations are provided to The Isle of Man Civil Aviation Administration by the Aviation Security (Application) Order 2018, which applies the following aspects of United Kingdom aviation security legislation to the Isle of Man with modification:

 - Aviation Security Act 1982